troettge/ItalianFinalLengthening/README.md

 # ItalianFinalLengthening

-For all relevant information about this project, the data and the code, please visit https://osf.io/xhmab/
+For all relevant information about this project, the data, and the code, please visit https://osf.io/xhmab/